Q. What is Cooperative Education?

 Q. How will participating in Cooperative Education affect my graduation date?

-Q. What if I decide to withdraw from Cooperative Education in the middle of the semester?
+Q. What if I leave Cooperative Education in the middle or end of a semester?

 Q. Will Cooperative Education credits transfer to other colleges?

 Q. I am an international student studying in the US on an F-1 visa; am I eligible to participate in Cooperative Education?